-So ask yourself: How do you talk to your kids about school?
+So, ask yourself: How do you talk to your child about school?

-Do they hear you say, “Yay, no school tomorrow!” more often than not?
-Do you take them out of school for the day as a “treat”?
-Are they dropped off on time and given a healthy breakfast so they’re alert all day?
+Does she hear you say, “Yay, no school tomorrow!” more often than not?
+Do you take her out of school for the day as a “treat”?
+Is she dropped off on time and given a healthy breakfast so she’s alert all day?
 Do you say you were bad at a particular subject when you were in school?

 These little decisions decide whether school is important to your family, or a hassle to get through.
-Weekends are fun, of course, because we get to hang out with one another all day.
-But be mindful of how you talk about school as well, and make sure you don’t paint it as something to dread.
+Weekends are fun, of course, because we get to hang out with one another all day and wake up late.
+But be mindful of how you talk about school as well, and make sure you don’t paint it as negative.

 3. Continue to learn during school breaks

-Whether a few weeks of winter break or a long stretch in the summer, encourage some sort of “curriculum” when your kids aren’t in school.
+Whether a few weeks of winter break or a long stretch in the summer, encourage some sort of “curriculum” when your child isn’t in school.

-In his book Outliers: The Story of Success, author Malcolm Gladwell argues that the educational gap between wealthy and poor children is the time they spend away from school.
-He writes:
+In his book, Outliers: The Story of Success, author Malcolm Gladwell argues that the educational gap between wealthy and poor children is the time spent away from school:

 “Virtually all of the advantage that wealthy students have over poor students is the result of the differences in the way privileged kids learn while they are not in school. … For its poorest students, America doesn’t have a school problem.
 It has a summer vacation problem…”

 Of course, kids are learning practically all the time, from each moment of play to reading to enjoying some downtime.
-Still, I remember many summers of mine watching soap operas in the afternoons, whittling my time away when I could have been more engaged.
+Still, I remember many summers of mine watching television in the afternoons, whittling my time away when I could have been more engaged.

-Nowadays, when the kids are on a long break, I make sure we don’t drop our regular reading routine.
-I also give them a daily worksheet, and follow their teachers’ advice on activities to do during the break.
+Nowadays, when my kids are on a long break, I make sure we don’t drop our regular reading routine.
+I also give them worksheets, and follow their teachers’ advice on school activities to do during the break.

-We don’t have a strict schedule—we’re not school, after all.
-But I still want them to get in the habit of learning despite being on a break from school.
-Not only will they avoid having to relearn everything prior to the break, they’ll also understand that school is simply part of life.
+We don’t have a strict schedule—home isn’t school, after all.
+But I still want them to get in the habit of reading and learning despite being on a break from school.
+Not only will they avoid having to relearn everything before the break, they’ll also understand that school is part of life.

 4. Establish rules and routines in the home about school